YottaDB/YDB/README.md

 This creates a ydb-data directory in your current working directory.
 This can be deleted after the container is shutdown/removed if you want to remove all data created in the YottaDB container (such as your database and routines).

+The [YottaDB GUI](https://gitlab.com/YottaDB/UI/YDBGUI) is available on port 9080; statistics for the GUI is running on port 9081.

 ### Pre-built images

 Pre-built images are available on [docker hub](https://hub.docker.com/r/yottadb/)